mltbnz/awesome-bikeprojects/README.md

 # About

-A curated list of awesome bikeprojects including bike sport, open data, data visualization, data analytics, data journalism, urban planing, crowdsourcing.
+A curated list of awesome bike and traffic projects including bike sport, commuting, open data, data visualization, data analytics, data journalism, urban planing, crowdsourcing.
 There is no pre-established order of items in each category, the order is for contribution.
-If you want to contribute, please read the [guide](https://github.com/mltbnz/awesome-bikeprojects/blob/master/CONTRIBUTING.md).
+If you want to contribute, please read the [guide](https://github.com/Wikinaut/awesome-bikeprojects/blob/master/CONTRIBUTING.md).

 Jump to